ibm-cloud-docs/speech-to-text/language-create.md

         -   `es-US` for Mexican (North American) Spanish (`es-MX` models)

     All values that you pass for the `dialect` field are case-insensitive.

--   `description` (*optional* string) - A recommended description of the new model.
-Use a localized description that matches the language of the custom model.
+`description` (*optional* string)
+:   A recommended description of the new custom model.
+    -   Use a localized description that matches the language of the custom model.
+    -   Include a maximum of 128 characters in the description.

 The following example creates a new custom language model named `Example model`.
 The model is created for the base model `en-US-BroadbandModel` and has the description `Example custom language model`.
-The `Content-Type` header specifies that JSON data is being passed to the method.
+The required `Content-Type` header specifies that JSON data is being passed to the method.

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud}}**